The Interim Cofounder™

 If you are interested in working together, request a free 30-minute discovery call using the button below.
 I will get back to you within 24 hours.
 Please also see my FAQ to learn more.

-Rather than write my own blog posts here, I prefer to contribute each day to the top startup, tech and investment forums that support the founder community.
+Rather than write my own blog posts here, I prefer to contribute each day to Linkedin plus the top startup, tech and investment forums that support the early-stage founder and investment communities.

-Please pop in, read my previous responses, add your thoughts or questions and feel free to ask me anything.
-I'll always try to respond and say hello.
+Please pop in, read my previous posts and responses, add your thoughts or questions and feel free to ask me anything.
+I'll always try to respond and say hi.

 My social pages + communities...